Deoshabh/bhavya-Association/docs/tailwind-migration-plan.md

-# Bhavya Association Tailwind CSS Migration Plan
+# Bhavya Associates Tailwind CSS Migration Plan

 ## 1. Project Overview

-This document outlines the plan for migrating the Bhavya Association frontend to a centralized Tailwind CSS approach.
+This document outlines the plan for migrating the Bhavya Associates frontend to a centralized Tailwind CSS approach.
 The goal is to improve maintainability, consistency, and developer experience.

 ## 2. Current State